cowley05/DropwizardExample/README.md

 An example dropwizard application built with gradle

 #Running
+Open your terminal

+If you dont have gradle installed *and your on a mac* first run `brew install gradle`

-To run this for the first time just use `gradle run`
+To run the application just use `gradle run`

+Your server will start and be accessible via http://localhost:8080/hello-world

+To view your name on the screen got to http://localhost:8080/hello-world?name=YOUR_NAME

-To generate IntelliJ Idea files use `gradle cleanIdea idea`
+To generate IntelliJ Idea files for this application use `gradle cleanIdea idea`

 #Gotchas with gradle
 When trying to use `gradle run` you may get some weird errors such as: